cotarr/calc-pi-x86-64-asm/README.md

 This is a work in progress...

-Calc-pi is a 64 bit assembly languge program used to calculate pi.
+Calc-pi is a 64 bit assembly language program used to calculate pi.
-The interface is a simple text based RPN calculator intended to run in a Linux bash command line shell.
+The interface is a simple text based RPN calculator intended to run in a Linux command line bash shell.
 It is fully stand alone and has no external library dependencies.

 I had fun writing this.
 Several friends encouraged me to share it.